The Journey School FAQs

 6. Committing to the vowed life of an Oblate, living the Oblate Rule of Life.

 Who can participate in The Journey School?

 The Journey School is open to anyone who wants to make God-devotion and transformation into Christ the center of their lives.
-You do not need to live in the Austin area or be a member of CCH.
+One does not need to live in the Austin area or be a member of The Church of Conscious Harmony.
 All that is required is the intention to participate in The Journey School at one of the levels of engagement.